Ibaraki Plant (IP)

 Complaint resolution

-There were no reports submitted to the Corporate Compliance Department in 2021, and no consultations requested.
+There were no reports submitted to the Corporate Compliance Department, and no consultations requested.

 Labor Practices